-Every 14 days Shippit must provide the Merchant with a tax invoice for all amounts owing to it under this clause 5 in respect of Software Services provided over the previous 14 days.
-The Merchant must pay that invoice within 14 days of receipt (and if it fails to do so then Shippit will be entitled to interest calculated at the Commonwealth Bank of Australia’s ‘overdraft index rate’, or if there is no such rate the most equivalent rate published by the Commonwealth Bank of Australia, from time to time).
+Shippit must provide the Merchant with a tax invoice for all amounts owing to it under this clause 5 in respect of Software Services provided over the Merchant’s predetermined billing cycle period.
+The Merchant must pay that invoice in line with the Merchant’s predetermined payment terms (and if it fails to do so then Shippit will be entitled to interest calculated at the Commonwealth Bank of Australia’s ‘overdraft index rate’, or if there is no such rate the most equivalent rate published by the Commonwealth Bank of Australia, from time to time).

-If an Establishment Fee has been agreed between the Merchant and Shippit, Shippit may invoice it at any time and the Merchant must pay that invoice within 7 days of receipt, and in any case before Shippit commences any integration activities (and if it fails to do so then Shippit will be entitled to interest calculated at the Commonwealth Bank of Australia’s ‘overdraft index rate’, or if there is no such rate the most equivalent rate published by the Commonwealth Bank of Australia, from time to time).
+If an Establishment Fee has been agreed between the Merchant and Shippit, Shippit may invoice it at any time and the Merchant must pay that invoice in line with the Merchant’s predetermined payment terms, and in any case before Shippit commences any integration activities (and if it fails to do so then Shippit will be entitled to interest calculated at the Commonwealth Bank of Australia’s ‘overdraft index rate’, or if there is no such rate the most equivalent rate published by the Commonwealth Bank of Australia, from time to time).

 If it chooses to in relation to the Merchant, Shippit may also offer Delivery Payment Services in relation to some Carriers.
 If Shippit offers Delivery Payment Services to the Merchant in relation to a Carrier:

-Shippit must pay the amounts due to the Carrier from the Delivery Fee.
-To the extent that there is a shortfall, Shippit must bear the shortfall, and to the extent that there is an excess, Shippit is entitled to the excess; and.
+- Shippit must pay the amounts due to the Carrier from the Delivery Fee.
+To the extent that there is a shortfall or additional Delivery Surcharges imposed, the Merchant may be liable for additional charges at Shippit’s discretion;

 The Merchant must pay Shippit for the Delivery Payment Services amounts calculated according to the Delivery Payment Services Rate Card.
 For the avoidance of doubt, the amounts set out in the Delivery Payment Services Rate Card are GST-exclusive, and the Merchant must also pay any applicable GST.